Last Updated : Apr 17,2023

 Fresh Ker has to be put in an earthen utensil or preferably a matka in salt water for 15 days so that it looses its sourness.
 After two weeks the salt water is thrown away and the vegetable is dried in shade to be stored for the rest of the year or to be cooked right then.
 Because of its numerous medicinal qualities ker is also used in many ayurvedic medicines.

-Soaked ker- Whole ker needs to be soaked in cold water for at least 6-8 hours before cooking, while broken ker do not need this extra preparation.
+Dried ker needs to be soaked in cold water for at least 6-8 hours before cooking.

 How to select